Our Kids Future?

-Trails away from motor vehicles are one of the most fun places to bicycle (and breathe) and I'll be riding on trails of 5 of the 8 TrailNation projects - Bay Area Trails Collaborative, Industrial Heartland Trails Coalition, Capital Trails Coalition, Baltimore Greenway Trails Network, and The Circuit Trails (Philadelphia).
+Trails away from motor vehicles are one of the most fun places to bicycle (and breathe).
+I rode on about 50 rail trails including many within 5 of the 8 TrailNation projects - Bay Area Trails Collaborative, Industrial Heartland Trails Coalition, Capital Trails Coalition, Baltimore Greenway Trails Network, and The Circuit Trails (Philadelphia).
 Kudos to the Rails-to-Trails Conservancy for fostering trail development across the US so we can get more people having fun bicycling or walking instead of driving.
 Trails are good for your health and good for the environment.

-For day-by-day updates and pictures on my progress across our continent, see my Save Our Seas ride blog at https://sosride.blogspot.com/
+For day-by-day pictures and commentary from my ride, see my Save Our Seas ride blog at https://sosride.blogspot.com/

 Why Zero Waste?

 Save money, improve health, reduce pollution, protect our environment.
 Waste is a waste.

 For the sake of our children, species, and world, we should all pursue Zero Waste.
 It is the ethical thing to do.
 We have been given a beautiful world and it is up to us to take care of it.
 Otherwise mother nature will have her revenge eventually and our kids will suffer: Climate Change, Disease, Drought, Floods, Wild Fires, Mass Extinctions, Famine, and War.
 Fossil fuels cause climate change -- best to leave them in the ground.
 Plastics (also from fossil fuels) are killing our oceans...

 A Passion for Zero Waste